-Enlarged tonsils (also called tonsillar hypertrophy) and adenoids (adenoid hypertrophy) can be a chronic or temporary condition caused by a number of different factors including infection.1 Tonsillitis is the term used to describe inflammation of the tonsils.2
+Enlarged tonsils (also called tonsillar hypertrophy) can be a chronic or temporary condition caused by a number of different factors including infection.
+Chronic hypertrophy can sometimes interfere with normal breathing, nasal sinus drainage, sleeping, swallowing and speaking.
+Tonsillitis is the term used to describe repeated cases of tonsillar infection.

-Children and adults should see a doctor if they're having symptoms of enlarged tonsils and adenoids.
+Children and adults should see a doctor if they're having symptoms of infected or enlarged tonsils.
 The doctor will most likely look down the throat using a mirror and may also take a culture from the throat to test for strep throat or other infection.
-The doctor will also ask general questions about medical history and diagnostic indicators of tonsil and adenoid enlargement such as:
+The doctor will also ask general questions about medical history, recurrent throat infections, and about diagnostic indicators of enlarged tonsils such as:

 No matter how statistically safe a procedure has proven to be, every surgery has risks.
 Post Tonsillectomy Hemorrhage (PTH) is a potentially serious complication that has been reported in literature for both adult and pediatric patients.
 It is reported to occur following use of COBLATION devices as well as following the use of other surgical devices and methods.
 Before making any surgical decision, you should speak with your doctor about any potential risks.